Buzz-Lightyear/wordle_solver/README.md

 # Bugs
 - When a letter repeats, our filtering breaks down sometimes ("cinch" is the answer)
+- "SHOOT" as first word with "SHOUT" as answer
+- "WATER" as first word with "PATTY" as answer
 ![Bug](images/bug.png)

 # Future Improvements